Beaches of Puerto Lopez sunset, Ecuador

 Beachside ceveche vendor of the surftown Manabí, Ecuador.

-As we walked along the beach taking it all in there were all kinds of things to take pictures of and so many things were different than what we are used to in the states.
-The students photographed the men with ceviche carts as they shucked oysters and made their fresh delicacies ala carte oceanside.
-We all sampled one from this guy and it was wonderful!
+As we strolled along the beach, soaking it all in, there was no shortage of captivating sights for our cameras.
+So many things were distinctly different from what we’re accustomed to in the States.
+The students enthusiastically photographed the men with their ceviche carts, skillfully shucking oysters and crafting fresh, made-to-order delicacies right there oceanside.
+We all sampled one from a local vendor, and it was absolutely wonderful!

 Beachside ceveche vendor of the surftown Manabí, Ecuador.